prebid/prebid.github.io/dev-docs/bidders/adhese.md

 Prebid Server host companies need to work with Adhese for each additional publisher.

+### Note

+Adhese will only respond to the first impression.
+Multiple ad formats in single request are not supported.

 ### Bid Params

 {: .table .table-bordered .table-striped }